MEduardaPSA/MEduardaPSA/README.md

 - 👋 Olá, me chamo Maria Eduarda!
 - 👀 I’m interested in technology and my goal is to become a developer.
-- 🌱 I’m currently learning programming languages, like: C, C++, C#, Java, Python, and others.
+- 🌱 I’m currently learning programming languages, like: C, C++, C#, Java, Python, JS and others.

 <!---
 MEduardaPSA/MEduardaPSA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.